Air force: Independent air forces

 An independent air force is one which is a separate branch of a nation's armed forces and is, at least nominally, treated as a military service on par with that of older services like navies or armies.

 The British Royal Air Force was the first independent air force in the world.
 The RAF was founded on 1 April 1918 by amalgamation the British Army's Royal Flying Corps and the Royal Naval Air Service.
 At its inception, the RAF comprised over 20,000 aircraft.
 It was commanded by a Chief of the Air Staff with the rank of major-general and was governed by its own government ministry (the Air Ministry).

-Arguably, the Finnish Air Force was the first independent air force in the world, formed on 6 March 1918, when the Swedish count, Eric von Rosen gave Finland the second aircraft, a Thulin Typ D. Some considered that the Finnish Air Force did not officially exist during the Finnish Civil War, and the Red Guards had its own air force.
+Arguably, the Finnish Air Force was the first independent air force in the world, formed on 6 March 1918, when the Swedish count, Eric von Rosen gave Finland the second aircraft, a Thulin Typ D. Some considered that the Finnish Air Force did not officially exist during the Finnish Civil War (27 January – 15 May 1918), and the Red Guards had its own air force.

 Over the following decades, most countries with substantial military capability established independent air forces.
 The South African Air Force was formed on 1 February 1920 and the Royal Australian Air Force was formed shortly thereafter, on 31 March 1921, although it was not until 1922 that the head of the Service was titled as Chief of the Air Staff, placing him on a par with his Australian Army and Navy counterparts.
 The Canadian Air Force was formed at the end of World War I and was abolished and reorganized several times between 1918 and 1924.
 It became the permanent Royal Canadian Air Force when it received the Royal title by royal proclamation on 1 April 1924.
 It did not however become independent of the Canadian Army until 1938, when its head was also designated as Chief of the Air Staff.
 Similarly, the Royal New Zealand Air Force was established in 1923 as the New Zealand Permanent Air Force, but did not become independent of the New Zealand Army until 1937.
+The Royal Indian Air Force was also formed on 8 October 1932.
 Other British-influenced countries also established independent air forces.
 For example, the Royal Egyptian Air Force was created in 1937, when Egyptian military aviation was separated from Army command.
-The Afghan Air Force was established on 22 August 1924, with support from the Soviet Union and Great Britain, but a civil war destroyed most of the planes and it wasn't reestablished until 1937, when King Mohammed Nadir Shah took power.
+The Afghan Air Force was established on 22 August 1924, with support from the Soviet Union and Great Britain, but a civil war destroyed most of the planes and it was not reestablished until 1937, when King Mohammed Nadir Shah took power.